Bretton Woods Travel Guide

 Bretton Woods' shops cater to visitors' every need.
 Whether it's golfing gear, snowboarding or skiing apparel that's been forgotten and needs purchasing or just memorabilia, it's not hard to find at the resort.
 TreeTop Sports has everything any sports man or woman may need when out on the slopes, and much more.
 There are shops for essential items too.

 There are a variety of dining options for those visiting the resort.
-Restaurants such as the Latitude 44 Restaurant, the Slopeside Restaurant & Pub as well as Lucy Crawford's Food Court are all popular choices as they are located in the Bretton Woods Ski Area.
+Restaurants such as the Latitude 44 Restaurant, the Slopeside Restaurant & Pub, and Lucy Crawford's Food Court are all popular choices as they are located in the Bretton Woods Ski Area.
 Further out at the Omni Mount Washington Hotel is Stickney's Restaurant, which is a great place to enjoy a meal after a day of activity.
 Booking at Stickney's is essential.

 As there is no real town in Bretton Woods, there are limited après ski offerings and those available are focused in the hotels, particularly the iconic Mount Washington Hotel, which is nearby and hosts events and activities for all ages.